i-c-stratigraphy/guide/pages/magn.md

 1. having dominantly either normal or reversed polarity, but with minor intervals of the opposite polarity.

-### D. Procedures for establishing magneto-stratigraphic polarity units.
+### D. Procedures for establishing magneto-stratigraphic polarity units
 See section <a href="defs#b">3.B</a>.

 Standards of reference and stratotypes for polarity units require special treatment.
 The standard of reference for the definition and recognition of a magnetostratigraphic polarity unit for land-based units is a designated stratotype in a continuous sequence of strata that shows its polarity pattern throughout and clearly defines its upper and lower limits by means of boundary stratotypes.
 These are marked with artificial permanent markers to facilitate restudy.